voidrender/archived-octopress-blog/source/_posts/2014-08-03-architecture-headaches-with-cocoapods.markdown

 title: "Architecture Headaches with CocoaPods"
 date: 2014-08-03 18:22
 comments: true
-categories: cocoapods, iOS, xcode, linker-errors
+categories: cocoapods ios xcode linker-errors
 ---
 I recently inherited an iOS project from another developer.
 This project was not using CocoaPods for dependency management, so naturally, I converted it to using CocoaPods as soon as I could.
 When I first installed the pods, I received this warning in the console: